chrismile/cfd3d/README.md

 Additionally, for the MPI solver, the user MUST also specify the number of processes in x, y and z direction (which must match the total number of MPI processes):
 * numproc: integer x integer x integer

+For the CUDA solver, the user CAN also specify the block size in x, y and z direction:
+* blocksize: integer x integer x integer

+The standard values for the CUDA solver are:
+* blocksize: 4 x 4 x 4